lakejs/lake-docs/reference/html-parser.md

 ## Constructor

-Creates a new `HTMLParser` object.
+Creates a new `HTMLParser` instance.

 * Parameters: